ERDC hosts Earth Day event for Mississippi students

-In celebration of Earth Day, more than 100 local eighth-graders made their way to the U.S. Army Engineer Research and Development Center (ERDC) in Vicksburg, Mississippi, for hands-on science demonstrations on Thursday, April 20, 2023.
-The demonstrations were given by ERDC researchers, who also gave students more information about career opportunities in the Science, Technology, Engineering and Mathematics (STEM) fields.
+VICKSBURG, Miss.,— In celebration of Earth Day, more than 100 local eighth-graders made their way to the U.S. Army Engineer Research and Development Center (ERDC) in Vicksburg, Mississippi, for hands-on science demonstrations on Thursday, April 20, 2023.

+The event was aimed at giving students the opportunity to see innovative research and development happening at ERDC that makes our world a safer and better place.

+“Our researchers are known worldwide as experts in their fields of study, and this is a great opportunity for our local students to see the incredible work that happens here,” said Bobby McComas, a chemical engineer and environmental protection manager at ERDC.
+“We hope this event might inspire young people to be interested in science and teach them that they can make a difference.”

 |Date Taken: